Azure/azure-powershell/clu-getstart.md

         _fixture.GetRunner("resource-management").RunScript("01-ResourceGroups");
     }
     ```
-    - Set the [environment variables](#environment-variables-for-authentication) for either Username/Password (no 2FA) or ServicePrincipal authentication
+    - Set the [environment variables](#Environment_Variables_for_Authentication) for either Username/Password (no 2FA) or ServicePrincipal authentication
+    - Update PATH to include location of CLU bin drop.
+    ```bash
+   export PATH=/<path-to-drop>/clurun/win7-x64/:$PATH
+    ```
     - The infrastructure automatically generates the following environment variables:
 	   - `BASEDIR` - directory path where test script is located
 	   - `location` - default "WestUS" location
 	   - `groupName` - randomly generated resource group name (note: the test guarantees that this resource group is deleted at the end of a test run; any other resource groups generated as part of the test run need to be deleted by the test)